devrahmanbd/auto-webserver/README.md

 # ⚠️ License

 Auto WebServer is free and open-source software licensed under the [Your License Name] License.
-All designs were created by [Dev Rahman](https://github.com/devrahmanbd) and distributed under GPL license.
+All designs were created by [Dev Rahman](https://github.com/devrahmanbd) and distributed under GNU General Public License (GPL) version 3.0.

 <br />